VAVUS

 Real-time speech translation in a multilingual video meeting — speech-to-text, translation, and text-to-speech running together for live conversation.

-How real-time speech translation works: STT, translation, and speech output
+How real-time speech translation works: speech input, translation, and speech output

 Speak freelyHabla librementeParlez librementتحدث بحريةस्वतंत्र रूप से बोलें自由に話す자유롭게 말하세요Говорите свободноSpeak freelyHabla librementeParlez librementتحدث بحريةस्वतंत्र रूप से बोलें自由に話す자유롭게 말하세요Говорите свободно

-Real-time speech translation is a pipeline with three main stages: speech-to-text, translation, and output.
+Real-time speech translation is a pipeline with three main stages: speech input, translation, and output.
 Each stage affects speed, cost, and quality.
-The best product decision is usually not one model for every situation, but model routing that matches the task.
+The best product decision is usually to match the translation path to the task.

-The STT layer turns audio into text.
-Streaming STT has to handle partial words, accents, background noise, language detection, punctuation, and pauses.
+The speech-input layer turns audio into text.
+Streaming speech recognition has to handle partial words, accents, background noise, language detection, punctuation, and pauses.
 Vavus uses a broad multilingual streaming path for wide language coverage and automatic language detection.
-Specialized speech routes can support additional paths when a specific model, region, or language pair is a better fit.
+Specialized speech paths can support additional options when a region, workflow, or language pair needs them.

 Stage 2: translation